GildedHonour/ton-client-ruby/README.md

 ## Notes
-  * Rspec validators or matchers don't work in a block of a non main thread, therefore in the tests an intermediate variable is used to save a result, a block, and then validate it outside of a block.

   * Testing asyncronous code in Ruby is difficult and can incur hacks.
 Not all asyncronous code should be tested automatically via Rspec or other libraries, some should be instead tested manually once and then left alone thereafter: https://www.mikeperham.com/2015/12/14/how-to-test-multithreaded-code